lgemc/english/gramar/06_talking_about_purpose.md

 ## Grammar form: stop (something / someone) + ing

-An airtag prevent keys from getting lost all the time
+An air-tag prevent keys from getting lost all the time